Florida Learner's Permit Requirements 2026: Fees, Online Testing & Step-by-Step Application

 All new drivers under 18 must get a learner's permit first.

-• Mandatory Course: You must complete the state-approved 6-hour Driver Education Traffic Safety Course (DETS), which is available from providers like LowestPriceTrafficSchool.com for only $29.95 plus fees.
+• Mandatory course: Complete the state-approved 6-hour Driver Education Traffic Safety (DETS) course, available from providers like LowestPriceTrafficSchool.com for only $29.95 plus fees.
+You can take it as early as age 14 and a half and apply for the permit at 15.

-• Permit Requirements: After getting the permit, you must hold it for 12 months (or until you turn 18) and complete 50 hours of practice driving, including 10 hours at night.
+• Permit holding rules: After getting the permit, you must hold it for 12 months (or until you turn 18) and complete 50 hours of supervised practice driving, including 10 hours at night.

-Adults can proceed directly to applying for a full license without getting a learner's permit.
+Adults can proceed directly to a full Class E license without a learner's permit.

-• Mandatory Course: You must take the 4-hour Traffic Law and Substance Abuse Education (TLSAE) course.
-This is also priced at $29.95 plus fees from providers such as LowestPriceTrafficSchool.com.
+• Mandatory course: Complete the 4-hour Traffic Law and Substance Abuse Education (TLSAE) course, also $29.95 plus fees from providers such as LowestPriceTrafficSchool.com.

 Essential Document Checklist for the DMV